 The aim of regular adjustments is to release more stress than your body is being subjected to between appointments helping you to not only cope better with the stresses of your current life, but dealing with the stresses of the past, too.
 As a result objective and subjective changes occur and healing is enabled on a deeper level.

 Objective changes are improvements in how your body works, are changes that can be observed by a third party, and reflect the fact that there is less tension in your body.
 These might be something as simple as improved range of motion of your neck or shoulders, or greater mobility or stability when walking, or the ability to more easily turn over in bed.
-I will typically start to see objective changes in 1-2 appointments.

 What’s going on within you